Automatic Verification of Parameterised Interleaved Multi-Agent Systems

 In this section we introduce a framework for reasoning about parameterised multi-agent systems.
-In particular, we recall the semantics of interleaved interpreted systems~\cite{lomuscio+10a} and we introduce that of parameterised interleaved multi-agent systems.
-To reason about the temporal-epistemic behaviours of agents, we introduce the logic IACTL\(^*\)K\(_{-X}\), a parameterised extension of ACTL\(^*_{-X}\) with indexed atomic propositions and indexed epistemic modalities.
+In particular, we recall the semantics of interleaved interpreted systems~\cite{lomuscio+10a} and we introduce parameterised interleaved multi-agent systems.
+To reason about the temporal-epistemic properties of agents, we introduce the logic IACTL\(^*\)K\(_{-X}\), a parameterised extension of ACTL\(^*_{-X}\) with indexed atomic propositions and indexed epistemic modalities.